kellerberrin/FastBGZ/README.md

 In addition, there are some (5) application infrastructure files in directory kel_app that are not relevant to the decompression logic.

-THe software is written in C++20 (g++12.1) on linux kernel 5.15.
+The software is written in C++20 (g++12.1) on linux kernel 5.15.
 It has not been tested on other platforms but there is no OS specific code (except possibly zlib).
 A cmake file is provided for easy compilation and you must have the popular spdlog C++ logging utility installed.